ELPatitoLoco/ScriptedEvents-Wiki-Clone/LOG.md

 ## Arguments
 ### Message
 The message to log.
-Variables used for conditions are supported (although conditions themselves are not).
+[Variables](https://github.com/Thundermaker300/ScriptedEvents/wiki/Variables) can be used here.